-The Coordinator of Intern Placements will request student teaching placements with local school administrators.
-Students will be placed within the following school districts: Wise, Scott, russell, Tazewell, Washington, Smyth, Dickenson, Lee, Buchanan, Bristol City, and Norton City Schools.
-Generally, student interns are placed within a 45-mile radius of UVa-Wise.
-Student interns are responsible for their own transportation during the internship.
+The Coordinator of Intern Placements will request internship placements with local school administrators.
+Candidates will be placed within the following school districts: Wise, Scott, Russell, Tazewell, Washington, Smyth, Dickenson, Lee, Buchanan, Bristol City, and Norton City Schools.
+Generally, interns are placed within a 45-mile radius of UVa-Wise.
+Interns are responsible for their own transportation during the internship.